simonefranza/nvim-conv/README.md

 # nvim-conv

-Conv is a simple converter that allows you to convert numbers and bytes.
+Conv is a simple converter that allows you to convert:

+ - numbers from a base to another
+ - sequences of bytes into strings and viceversa
+ - values from one unit to another one

 ## Installation